 Many people consider narcissism as a personality disorder, but most of us just categorize it as a personality trait.
 In whichever definition of the word we might believe, you can take it for granted that if you are not in good books of a narcissist, they would try to destroy your self-worth.While dealing with a narcissist, it is also important to understand his/her peculiar traits.
 Having a narcissist boss or colleague is one thing, but if you have a narcissist father-in-law, it makes the situation much more complicated.
 Here are some ways you can deal with a narcissist father-in-law.

 How to deal with a narcissist father-in-law

-Having to deal with a narcissistic person from your partner’s family can be exasperating, and many a times, suicidal for your relationship, if you do not put in efforts to prevent the behavior of the family member from wreaking your marriage.
-If you are having to deal with a narcissistic father in law, then here are a few things you can do to keep your esteem and dignity intact and keep your marriage ‘narcissism proof’.
+Having to deal with a selfish person from your partner’s family can be exasperating, and many a times, suicidal for your relationship, if you do not put in efforts to prevent the behavior of the family member from wreaking your marriage.
+If you have to deal with a narcissistic father in law, then here are a few things you can do to keep your esteem and dignity intact and keep your marriage ‘narcissism proof’.

 1. Feel good about yourself – come what may

 Many self-centered people hurt other people’s sentiments by being condescending and vain.
 They often might place you on a pedestal one moment, only to push you down the other, leaving you feeling low and inferior.
 If your father in law is in a habit of constantly pointing out your mistakes, telling you how wrong you are or how less your talents are, never let this unwarranted criticism affect you any time.
 Difficult as it may seem, the key to keep yourself from being hurt from your father in law’s criticism is to become immune to them.
 This you can do by developing a strong sense of dignity about yourself.
 If you have unshakable faith in yourself and feel good about yourself, nothing anyone says can affect your esteem.

 2. Make his narcissism become a problem for himself